We believe in working together to build a better Toronto.

 Creating Mixed-Income Communities on Public Land

-CreateTO, working in partnership with City Planning and the Housing Secretariat, has identified 17 City-owned properties with high potential for mixed-use, mixed-income development.
-These properties will offer the opportunity to engage the private, non-profit and public sectors to creatively deliver significant rental and affordable units within transit accessible neighbourhoods throughout the City.
+Toronto City Council has approved 21 City-owned properties for inclusion in the Housing Now Initiative.
+These properties have the potential for mixed-use, mixed-income development.
+These properties will offer the opportunity to engage private, Indigenous, and non-profit housing partners to creatively deliver rental and affordable homes within transit accessible neighbourhoods throughout the City.

 Transformational and collaborative City building